Isaac-Shuman/bite_brief2/README.md

 The navbar may not be fully visible if your window is not maximized.

 #### Worked on the Project:
-Isaac Shuman, Maria Koldubaeva, Kelvin Jiang, Zihan Xia
+Isaac Shuman, Maria Koldubaeva, Kelvin Jiang, Zihan Xia, Yue Wu, Beatrice Leung

 The database backend was modeled after the examples on the mySQL2 API documentation https://sidorares.github.io/node-mysql2/docs/examples/queries/simple-queries